opsteady/opsteady/docs/opsteady/initial-setup.md

 # Initial setup of the Management platform

 This documentation is used to initially setup the management platform as a way to bootstrap everything and to be able to use CI/CD from then on.
+It builds based on [ADR management setup](../adr/0013-management-setup.md)

 ## 00 Requirements